-Your doctor will prescribe a low-glycemic food plan to eliminate or significantly reduce factors leading to increased inflammation, harmful insulin responses, fat production, and other negative impacts on health.
+Your doctor will recommend a low-glycemic food plan to eliminate or significantly reduce factors leading to increased inflammation, harmful insulin responses, fat production, and other negative impacts on health.
 Unlike fad diets, Cenegenics food plans are based on scientifically proven results.
 Not only do the plans promote sustained weight loss and management, but they also minimize the risk of developing serious conditions including cardiovascular disease, Type 2 diabetes, and hypertension.

 Following the Elite Health Evaluation, Cenegenics physicians make recommendations based on detected hormone levels.
 If clinically indicated, hormonal optimization may be encompassed by your treatment to achieve a balanced endocrine system to support a strong foundation for weight loss.

-One fallacy permeating today’s perception of weight loss is that one can simply exercise their way to a healthy body composition.
+One fallacy permeating today’s perception of weight loss is that one can simply exercise their way to healthy body composition.
 Again, in order to achieve sustainable weight loss, a caloric deficit is essential.
 It is far easier to control calorie intake than it is to “out-exercise” poor dietary choices.

 Nonetheless, exercise is essential to lasting wellness and permanent weight loss, and it can indeed spur further weight loss in individuals who are already making the right eating choices.
-Using exercise in combination with certain dietary choices – increasing protein intake, for instance – can have beneficial impacts in people seeking sustained weight loss.
+Using exercise in combination with certain dietary choices – increasing protein intake, for instance – can have beneficial impacts on people seeking sustained weight loss.